elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

 If Far-Future headers are not being sent out and you are using Apache here are some tips to hopefully get it working.
-For Apache enable mod_rewrite, mod_headers, and mod_expires.
+For Apache enable `mod_rewrite`, `mod_headers`, and `mod_expires`.
 Add the following code to the bottom of Drupal's core .htaccess file (located at the webroot level).

     <FilesMatch "^(css|js)__[A-Za-z0-9-_]{43}__[A-Za-z0-9-_]{43}__[A-Za-z0-9-_]{43}.(css|js)(\.gz)?">
-      # No mod_headers
+      # No mod_headers.
+Apache module headers is not enabled.
       <IfModule !mod_headers.c>
-        # No mod_expires
+        # No mod_expires.
+Apache module expires is not enabled.
         <IfModule !mod_expires.c>
           # Use ETags.
           FileETag MTime Size
         </IfModule>
       </IfModule>

-      # Use Expires Directive.
+      # Use Expires Directive if apache module expires is enabled.
       <IfModule mod_expires.c>
         # Do not use ETags.
         FileETag None